AlessioLucciola/AlessioLucciola/README.md

 - [Lucciola Legnami](https://github.com/AlessioLucciola/lucciolalegnami-project) - Website of a lumber store `Javascript`, `ReactJS`, `SCSS`, `Bootstrap`, `PHP`, `MySQL`
 - [Portfolio](https://github.com/AlessioLucciola/portfolio-project) `Javascript`, `ReactJS`, `SCSS`
 ### Others
-- [GeneroCity](https://www.generocity.it/) - A smart parking application developed by the Gamification Lab, a "Sapienza University of Rome" Computer Science department laboratory where I mainly worked on the development of new APIs (Golang, PostgreSQL)
+- [GeneroCity](https://www.generocity.it/) - A smart parking application developed by the Gamification Lab, a "Sapienza University of Rome" Computer Science department laboratory where I mainly worked on the development of new APIs `Go`, `PostgreSQL`

 # :raising_hand_man: About me